 - Породные заболевания 6.
 Breed diseases

 - Как и чем кормить питомца 7.
-How and what to feed the pet
+How and what to feed a pet

 - Условия содержания анатолийской овчарки 8.
-Conditions for keeping the Anatolian Shepherd
+Conditions of keeping anatolian shepherd

 - Фото анатолийской овчарки 9.
 Photos of the Anatolian Shepherd